emrsyah/gdgoc-prompting-challenge/README.md

-# GDG OC Prompt Challenge
+# GDGoC Prompt Challenge

-A project for the Google Developer Groups On Campus (GDG OC) prompt challenge.
+A project for the Google Developer Groups On Campus (GDGoC) prompt challenge.
 This React application is an AI-powered image recreation game where players compete to generate the most accurate image based on prompts and beat previous high scores.

 ## How to Play